Kaikhosru Shapurji Sorabji: Early years

-Kaikhosru Shapurji Sorabji was born in Chingford, Essex (now Greater London), on 14 August 1892.
-His father, Shapurji Sorabji, was a Parsi civil engineer born in Bombay, India.
+Kaikhosru Shapurji Sorabji was born as Leon Dudley Sorabji, (Note: Sorabji was born Leon Dudley Sorabji and disliked his original "beastly English-sounding names".
+He experimented with various forms of his name, settling for Kaikhosru Shapurji Sorabji only in 1934.
+In a 1975 letter, he offered the following information on its pronunciation: "KYKHOSRU with accent of FIRST syllable; Y long, as in EYE.
+Shapurji: SHAPOORji with accent on FIRST.
+Sorabji should really also have accent on FIRST syllable but English-speaking persons seem to have an innate tendency to lean upon the SECOND, so I've usually left it at that, but it SHOULD be on the FIRST.
+The vowels all with CONTINENTAL or, say, ITALIAN values.") in Chingford, Essex (now Greater London), on 14 August 1892.
+His father, Shapurji Sorabji, (Note: Some sources spell this name as Shapurjee Sorabjee.) was a Parsi civil engineer born in Bombay, India.
 Like many of his near ancestors, he was an industrialist and businessman.
 Sorabji's mother, Madeline Matilda Worthy, was English and born in Camberwell, Surrey (now South London).
 She is said to have been a singer, pianist and organist, but there is little evidence of this.
 They married on 18 February 1892 and Sorabji was their only child.

 Little is known of Sorabji's early life and musical beginnings.
 He reportedly started to learn the piano from his mother when he was eight, and he later received help from Emily Edroff-Smith, a musician and piano teacher who was a friend of his mother's.
 Sorabji attended a school of about twenty boys where, in addition to general education, he took music lessons in piano, organ and harmony, as well as language classes for German and Italian.
 He was also educated by his mother, who took him to concerts.